ctavolazzi/code-conductor/.AI-Setup/work_efforts/devlog.md

 - Consider adding visualization capabilities for work effort relationships
 - Implement caching for faster repeated retrieval
 - Add support for exporting context as a single file for AI training

+# 2025-03-16 08:25:00 - Work Effort Context Retrieval Testing

+Performed comprehensive testing of the `retrieve_work_effort.py` script to ensure it handles various scenarios correctly:

+1. Tested core functionality:
+   - Successfully retrieved latest work efforts with `--latest 3`
+   - Found specific work efforts by name with `--name "context retrieval"`
+   - Listed all active work efforts with `--status active`
+   - Listed work efforts from a specific date with `--date 20250316`
+   - Found related work efforts with recursive exploration using `--related "workflow runner" --recursive`

+2. Tested error handling and edge cases:
+   - Confirmed proper error message for non-existent work efforts: `--name "non_existent_feature"`
+   - Verified handling of invalid status values: `--status "invalid_status"`
+   - Checked behavior with dates that have no work efforts: `--date 20250101`

+3. Added PyYAML to requirements.txt as it's needed for frontmatter parsing

+4. Updated the work effort document to record testing results and document error handling behavior

+All tests passed successfully, confirming that the script handles both normal operation and error cases gracefully with appropriate user feedback.
+The script is now ready for integration into the AI assistant workflow.